Seasonal Gardens of Japan 665

 Comfortable coach travel throughout

-Comfortable coach travel is provided throughout the tour.
+Travel comfortably by coach throughout the tour.

 -